anchetaWern/RNChatkitDropbox/README.md

 # RNChatkitDropbox
-A React Native chat app built with Chatkit with Dropbox file upload and download features
+A React Native chat app built with Chatkit with Dropbox file upload and download features.

+You can read the full tutorial at: [https://pusher.com/tutorials/dropbox-react-native-chat](https://pusher.com/tutorials/dropbox-react-native-chat)

 ### Prerequisites